pagkly/Zed/Investopedia3/Understanding the Mumbai Interbank Offered Rate.md

 Understanding the Mumbai Interbank Offered Rate
 ## What Is the Mumbai Interbank Offered Rate (MIBOR)?

-The Mumbai Interbank Offer Rate (MIBOR) is one iteration of India's [interbank rate](https://www.investopedia.com/terms/i/interbankmarket.asp), which is the rate of interest charged by a bank on a short-term loan to another bank.
+The Mumbai Interbank Offer Rate (MIBOR) is one iteration of India's [[interbank rate]](https://www.investopedia.com/terms/i/interbankmarket.asp), which is the rate of interest charged by a bank on a short-term loan to another bank.
 As India's financial markets have continued to develop, India felt it needed a reference rate for its debt market, which led to the development and introduction of the MIBOR.
-MIBOR is used in conjunction with the Mumbai interbank bid and forward rates ([MIBID](https://www.investopedia.com/terms/m/mibid.asp) and [MIFOR](https://www.investopedia.com/terms/m/mifor.asp)) by the central bank of India to set short-term monetary policy.
+MIBOR is used in conjunction with the Mumbai interbank bid and forward rates ([MIBID](https://www.investopedia.com/terms/m/mibid.asp) and [[MIFOR]](https://www.investopedia.com/terms/m/mifor.asp)) by the central bank of India to set short-term monetary policy.

 ### Key Takeaway